-Notice of Meeting

-When May 3, 2023 at 3:00 pm Mountain Time

-Virtual access at https://web.lumiagm.com/#/272271947

-Password vermilion2023 (case sensitive)

-Formal business Receive financial statements and auditors report for the year ended December 31, 2022

-2. Fix the number of directors to be elected at 10

-3. Elect the directors for the coming year

-4. Appoint Deloitte LLP as auditors

-5. Advisory vote on Vermilion's approach to executive compensation
+Notice of Meeting When May 1, 2024 at 3:00 pm Mountain Time Location McMurray Room, Calgary Petroleum Club, 319 5th Ave SW, Calgary AB Formal business Receive financial statements and auditors report for the year ended December 31, 2023 2.
+Fix the number of directors to be elected at 10 3.
+Elect the directors for the coming year 4.
+Appoint Deloitte LLP as auditors 5.
+Confirm and approve By-Law No. 2 requiring advance notice of director nominations 6.
+Advisory vote on Vermilion's approach to executive compensation

-After the formal meeting, we will discuss the Company's 2022 results and future plans and activities.
+After the formal meeting, we will discuss the Company's 2023 results and future plans and activities.